What does an agile workplace look like in practice?

 Allowing people to manage their day and the process of all activities will make them work better and give them

-of responsibility for their tasks.
+a greater sense of responsibility for their tasks.

 What can we find in a truly agile office?